perfecttushar/Flutter-GoGreen-App/README.md

 4] VS Code: IDE to write, test, and run the Flutter application.

 5] Emulators / Real Devices: Test the app on emulators/simulators and real devices to ensure compatibility.

+6] Firebase: To store real-time data to the database.

 ## Screenshot